How Do Online Classes Work?

 What is the Online College Community Like?

-If you'd like to get involved with extracurriculars, there’s an online portal where you can connect with other students, join clubs and participate in activities.
+If you'd like to get involved with extracurriculars, some schools have an online portal where you can connect with other students, join clubs and participate in activities.
 Events including SNHU's annual LEADS conference also allow you to connect with others in the community while also focusing on your personal and professional development.

-While these supports may not be in place at every school you consider, it’s important to focus on what is meaningful for you – and ensure you select a degree program at a university that has what you need and want.
+While these supports may not be in place at every school you consider, it’s important to focus on what is meaningful for you — and ensure you select a degree program at a university that has what you need to work toward your goals.

 How Many Classes Do You Take in College?